 There is no high altitude to worry about at Mitico Puelo.
 Generally speaking the fitter you are the more you will enjoy the activities.

+There are self-guided excursions available or you can book up guided tours (extra cost).
 All excursions are accompanied by a bilingual guide with VHF radio and first aid kit and any snack/box lunch required.

 Bikes: Giant Mountain bike, Shimano 24-speed drive train, aluminium frame, front suspension, brake disk.